terrytangyuan/terrytangyuan.github.com/_posts/2018-02-12-autoplotly-intro.markdown

 The snapshots of the interactive visualizations generated via `autoplotly()` can be exported using a simple `export()` function, for example:

 ```
 export(p, "/tmp/result.png")
 ```

 It builds on top of `RSelenium` package for exporting WebGL plots and uses `webshot` package for non-WebGL formats such as JPEG, PNG, PDF, etc.

-We can also write out the plot object to a JSON file like the following:
+In addition, we can also write out the plot object to a JSON object:

 ```
 plotly::plotly_json(p, jsonedit = FALSE)
 ```
-and then generate the plot later using plotly's Javascript API.
+and then use plotly's Javascript API [plotly.js](https://plot.ly/javascript/) to extend further and embed in any website.

 ## Future Development